-1. These are securitisation vehicles that achieve Regulatory Capital Relief per APS 120.
+- 1. These are securitisation vehicles that achieve Regulatory Capital Relief per APS 120. - 2.
+Disclosure of Macquarie Bank Europe's Pillar 3 document is available on Macquarie's website

 Reporting levels are in accordance with APRA definitions contained in APS 110.
 MBL represents the Level 1 regulatory group.
 The Level 2 regulatory group consists of MBL, its subsidiaries and its immediate parent (Macquarie B.H.
 Pty Ltd) but excludes certain subsidiaries of MBL which are required to be deconsolidated for APRA reporting purposes.
 Equity investments into these entities by the Level 2 group are required to be deducted from Common Equity Tier 1 (CET1) capital under APRA Prudential Standard APS 111 Capital Adequacy: Measurement of Capital (APS 111).
 The subsidiaries which are deconsolidated for regulatory purposes include mortgage and leasing special purpose vehicles (SPVs) for which Macquarie has satisfied APS 120 Attachment A operational requirements for regulatory capital relief and entities conducting insurance, funds management and non-financial operations.
-These deconsolidated Entity for accounting purposes.
-Therefore, the disclosures made in this report are for a different group of entities to those made in the financial report of MBL and its subsidiaries, the Consolidated for Level 2 reporting purposes is included in Appendix 2.
+These deconsolidated entities result in the Macquarie Level 2 group for regulatory purposes differing from MBL and its subsidiaries, the Consolidated Entity for accounting purposes.
+Therefore, the disclosures made in this report are for a different group of entities to those made in the financial report of MBL and its subsidiaries, the Consolidated Entity.
+A list of entities deconsolidated for Level 2 reporting purposes is included in Appendix 2.